NekoShaaark/VRC-DiscordMaid/README.md

 ## Logging
 - [x] Fetch/filter all logs of a specific User/Affected User/Event Type/Details _(messages or actions that User did)_.
 - [x] Archive old logs every x months, then delete those "archived" logs after x months _(can "unarchive" and view logs if wanted)_.
-- [ ] Keep track of changes within' the Server _(stored in database, and copy of log on a Server channel)_ including:
+- [x] Keep track of changes within' the Server _(stored in database, and copy of log on a Server channel)_ including:
    - [x] Member joins/leaves/is kicked/is banned/is unbanned.
    - [x] Member has timeout applied or removed (and who applied/removed it, with how much time was applied/how much was left when it was removed).
-   - [ ] Message is edited/deleted/mass-deleted (with edited/deleted content (mass-deleted has file attachment)).
+   - [X] Message is edited/deleted/mass-deleted (with edited/deleted content (mass-deleted has file attachment, and are deleted when related log is removed)).
    - [x] Invite is created/deleted (and who created/deleted it).
    - [x] VRChat profile is linked/unlinked (and who linked/unlinked the profile, including if a moderator unlinked it, with a reason).
    - [x] User Note is deleted (and who deleted it).